panzerdp/dmitripavlutin.com/content/posts/037-react-memo/index.md

 Strictly, React uses memoization as a performance hint.

-While in most situations React avoids rendering a memoized component, you shouldn't count on that to prevent rendering.
+Although React avoids rendering a memoized component in most situations, you shouldn't count on it to prevent rendering.

 ## 6. React.memo() and hooks

-Components using hooks can be freely wrapped in `React.memo()` to achieve memoization.
+Components that use hooks can be freely wrapped in `React.memo()` to achieve memoization.

-React always re-renders the component if the state changes, even if the component is wrapped in `React.memo()`.
+React always re-renders the component when the state changes, even if the component is wrapped in `React.memo()`.

 ## 7. Conclusion

 `React.memo()` is a great tool to memoize functional components.
-When applied correctly, it prevents useless re-renderings when the previous props equal the current props.
+When applied correctly, it prevents useless re-renderings when previous props equal to current props.

 Take precautions when memoizing components that use props as callbacks.
-Make sure to provide the same callback function instance between renderings.
+Be sure to provide the same callback function instance between renderings.

 Don't forget to use [profiling](https://reactjs.org/docs/optimizing-performance.html#profiling-components-with-the-chrome-performance-tab) to measure the performance gains of memoization.